Filmsite Movie Review 100 Greatest Films

 OK, go home, but in case you're interested, your husband was murdered.
 Somebody's been dumping thousands of tons of water from the city's reservoirs and we're supposed to be in the middle of a drought.
 He found out about it and he was killed.
 There's a waterlogged drunk in the morgue, involuntary manslaughter if anybody wants to take the trouble - which they don't.
 It seems like half the city is trying to cover it all up, which is fine by me.
 But Mrs. Mulwray, I goddamned near lost my nose.
 And I like it.
 I like breathing through it.
 And I still think that you're hiding something.

 After driving away with his tires squealing, Jake revisits the office of Hollis Mulwray - now being taken over by Yelburton (workmen are preparing the door for a new sign).
 While waiting in the outer room during this second visit, he now notices that the walls are covered with photographs, one of which is captioned "Noah Cross, 1929," and others dated in the 1920s picturing Hollis Mulwray and Noah Cross together.
-(Looking at the envelope again, Gittes confirms the connection between the initials E C and Cross - and he remembers the earlier photo of Cross and Mulwray arguing together.)
-Casually but persistently (by smoking, tapping his cigarette butt, humming, and whistling), he asks the flummoxed secretary:
+(Looking at the envelope again, Gittes confirms the connection between the initials E C M (Evelyn Cross Mulwray) and Cross - but also remembers the earlier photo of Cross and Mulwray arguing together.)
+Casually but persistently (by smoking, tapping his cigarette butt, humming, and whistling), he asks the flummoxed secretary (Fritzi Burr):

 Gittes: Noah Cross worked for the water department?